szymek111/SQL_space_Data_Analysis/README.md

 - **MySQL:** The chosen database management system.
 - **Visual Studio Code:** Chosen IDE for executing SQL queries and managing database.
 - **Git & GitHub:** For version control and sharing my SQL scripts and analysis.
-- **Python:** For converting .csv file for suitable encoding and plotting graphs based on received query.
+- **Python:** (pandas, matplotlib)For converting .csv file for suitable encoding, cleaning and handing data, plotting graphs based on received query.
 - **Power BI:** Used for creating understandable report.

 # 1. Basic Statistics